 Details and Cost

 We hope all of you have the opportunity to see this wonderful place.
-It has so much to offer with the trip through the countryside, the panoramic views and sites traveling up the mountain and last but certainly not lease, the moving visit to the Madonna, the awe inspiring basilica and cathedral.
+It has so much to offer with the trip through the countryside, the panoramic views and sites traveling up the mountain and last but certainly not least, the moving visit to the Madonna, the awe-inspiring basilica, and cathedral.